phylotastic/datelifedocker/README.md

 Doing

-`docker run -t -i -p 80:3838 datelife sh -c '/bin/bash'`
+`docker run -t -i -p 80:3838 bomeara/datelife sh -c '/bin/bash'`

 Will log you into the server so you can look around (i.e., in the /srv dir).

 Once you've finished looking around, just type `exit` and you will be logged out.